Splendid China Folk Village: Location

-About the park
+Attractions

 Over 100 major tourist attractions have been miniaturized and laid out according to the map of China.
 Most attractions have been reduced on a scale of 1:15.
 It is divided into Scenic Spot Area and Comprehensive Service Area.
 The entire park covers 30 hectares.

-There are cars and trains to transport visitors around the park, making it possible to visit the Great Wall of China, Forbidden City, Temple of Heaven, Summer Palace, Three Gorges Dam, Potala Palace and the Terracotta Army in one day.
+There are cars and trains to speedily transport visitors around the vast park.
+The park features models of the Great Wall of China, Forbidden City, Temple of Heaven, Summer Palace, Three Gorges Dam, Potala Palace and the Terracotta Army.

-The park also hosts several shows depicting various events in Chinese History (e.g. a horse riding show depicting a battle led by Genghis Khan), Chinese Cultural Show, etc. Some of the shows are only performed on weekends.
+The park also hosts several shows depicting various events in Chinese history (e.g. a horse riding show depicting a battle led by Genghis Khan).

-Other information

-Asteroid 3088 Jinxiuzhonghua was named after the park.
-Chinese Folk Culture Village is adjacent to the park in Shenzhen.